 Though many of the world’s microclimates can be experienced over the course of a single trip to Reunion Island, there are basically two seasons to take into account when planning your visit.

-The dry season: runs between April to November and considered by local standards as the winter.
-Temperatures are quite mild but still warm enough beach activities.
+The dry season runs between April and November and is considered by local standards as the winter.
+Temperatures are quite mild but still warm enough for beach activities.
 This is the best time to visit Reunion Island and also for hiking since rain is less plentiful and because the mountainous interior experiences less cloud cover.
 Between June and October, humpback whales visit the west coast of the island.

-The wet season: runs between December and April and considered summer.
-Temperatures are much higher but not in an oppressive way if you don’t mind the heat.
-It doesn’t rain all the time but rain is more frequent and present even in generally drier spots.
+The wet season: runs between December and April and is considered summer.
+Temperatures are much higher, but not in an oppressive way if you don’t mind the heat.
+It doesn’t rain all the time, but rain is more frequent and present even in generally drier spots.
 Hiking can be quite disappointing at this time due to muddy trails and cloud cover, not to mention dangerous in some cases.
 Cyclones are also a factor and are more frequent between January and March.